uesu/uesu-tf2-cfg/README.md

   - install all fonts on
 `bXHud / resource / fonts`

-mouse and sensitivity:
+mouse sensitivity:

-- if you want to change the raw input and sensitivity
+- if you want to change the sensitivity
   - just go to the class configs = (e.g) spy.cfg

 fps cap:

-- in modules.cfg, look for `fpscap`
+- changed to `400 default` on the preset
     - set the fps cap if you want to limit your frame rate; [fps cap docs](https://docs.mastercomfig.com/en/latest/customization/modules/#fps-cap)

 crouch jump: